botsarefuture/DatabaseManager/README.md

 ## Directory Structure

-The package is structured as follows:
+The package is organized as follows:

 ```
 DatabaseManager/